Using Apache mod_rewrite in certain setups makes environment variables from original requests available in the target request as

 Patch set 2 for branch master of project Packages/TYPO3.CMS has been pushed to the review server.

 It is available at https://review.typo3.org/25123

 Now it worked and was my fault: I did clone my local TYPO3.CMS repository to avoid downloading it all again.
 So obviously the remote URL was not git.typo3.org and thus everything failed.

-#11 Updated by Mathias Brodala about 6 years ago
+#11 Updated by Mathias Brodala over 6 years ago

 Helmut Hummel wrote:

 Before moving further: What is on exact use case/ configuration where we will be affected by this?